openedx/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 *********

-You can embed a Google Drive file in your course so that learners see the file in the courseware.
+You can embed a Google Drive file in your course so that learners see the file in the course body.
 For example, you can share a Google spreadsheet with learners.

 .. image:: ../../../shared/images/google-spreadsheet.png
   :width: 600
-  :alt: A Google spreadsheet in courseware.
+  :alt: A Google spreadsheet in the course body.

 You can embed the following types of Google Drive files.